kristofzerbe/kiko.io/source/_posts/2023/Integration-of-Pagefind-in-Hexo.md

 </script>
 ```

 To accommodate this in Hexo, it is advisable to use your own template and generate the page with an appropriate generator.
 A standard PAGE in Markdown format is only conditionally suitable for this, because links and scripts are needed.
-I described how to implement such a generator that renders descriptive Markdown in addition to the EJS template in my post {% post_link 2021/Pattern-for-dynamic-Hexo-pages %}, and I've taken that approach here as well.
+I described how to implement such a generator that renders descriptive Markdown in addition to the EJS template in my post {% post_link Pattern-for-dynamic-Hexo-pages %}, and I've taken that approach here as well.

 For simplicity, I won't list the full code here, but link to my blog's GitHub repo: